 make sure the Records clearly identify all relevant time and Expenses incurred in providing the Services

-make sure the Records are easy to access, and
+make sure the Records are kept safe and are easy to access

-keep the Records safe.

-The Supplier must give information to the Buyer relating to the Services that the Buyer reasonably requests.
-All information provided by the Supplier must be in a format that is usable by the Buyer, and delivered within a reasonable time of the request.
+give information to the Buyer relating to the Services that the Buyer reasonably requests, in a format that is usable by the Buyer, and within a reasonable time of the request

-The Supplier must co-operate with the Buyer to provide information immediately if the information is required by the Buyer to comply with an enquiry or its statutory, parliamentary, or other reporting obligations.
+co-operate with the Buyer to provide information immediately if the information is required by the Buyer to comply with an enquiry or its statutory, parliamentary, or other reporting obligations

-The Supplier must make its Records available to the Buyer during the term of the Contract and for 7 years after the End Date (unless already provided to the Buyer earlier).
+make its Records available to the Buyer during the term of the Contract and for 7 years after the End Date (unless already provided to the Buyer earlier), and

-The Supplier must make sure that Records provided by the Buyer or created for the Buyer, are securely managed and securely destroyed on their disposal.
+make sure that Records provided by, or created for, the Buyer are securely managed and destroyed on their disposal.

-Reports

-The Supplier must prepare and give to the Buyer the reports stated in Schedule 1, by the due dates stated in Schedule 1.
+Reports: The Supplier must give the Buyer the reports, by the due dates, stated in Schedule 1.

 The contractual relationship

-Independent contractor

-Nothing in this Contract constitutes a legal relationship between the Parties of partnership, joint venture, agency, or employment.
+Independent contractor: Nothing in this Contract constitutes a legal relationship between the Parties of partnership, joint venture, agency, or employment.
 The Supplier is responsible for the liability of its own, and its Personnel’s, salary, wages, holiday or redundancy payments and any GST, corporate, personal and withholding taxes, ACC premiums or other levies attributable to the Supplier’s business or the engagement of its Personnel.

-Neither Party can represent the other

-Neither Party has authority to bind or represent the other Party in any way or for any purpose.
+No representing: Neither Party has authority to bind or represent the other Party in any way.

-Permission to transfer rights or obligations

-The Supplier may transfer any of its rights or obligations under this Contract only if it has the Buyer’s prior written approval.
+Transfer of rights or obligations: The Supplier may transfer any of its rights or obligations under this Contract only with the Buyer’s prior written approval.
 The Buyer will not unreasonably withhold its approval.

 Subcontractors

-Rules about subcontracting

-The Supplier must not enter into a contract with someone else to deliver any part of the Services without the Buyer's prior written approval.
-In selecting an appropriate Subcontractor the Supplier must be able to demonstrate value for money.
+Subcontracting: The Supplier must not enter into a contract with someone else to deliver any part of the Services without the Buyer's prior written approval.

-The Supplier's responsibilities
+Supplier responsibilities: The Supplier:

-The Supplier is responsible for ensuring the suitability of any Subcontractor and the Subcontractor's capability and capacity to deliver that aspect of the Services being subcontracted.
+must ensure that each Subcontractor is suitable and has the capability and capacity to deliver that aspect of the Services being subcontracted

-The Supplier must ensure that:
+must ensure that:

 each Subcontractor is fully aware of the Supplier's obligations under this Contract, and